McCloudS/subgen/README.md

 # How do I set it up?

-Install python3 and execute the script.
+## Install/Setup

+### Standalone/Without Docker

+install python3 and ffmpeg and execute the script, the script should handle the rest of the dependancies, but if not `pip3 install numpy requests flask faster-whisper stable-ts`.
 You need to have matching paths relative to your Plex server/folders, or use USE_PATH_MAPPING.

+### Docker

-The dockerfile is also posted on dockerhub (mccloud/subgen)
+The dockerfile is in the repo along with an example docker-compose file, and is also posted on dockerhub (mccloud/subgen).
+The dockerfile variants are listed further below.

 ## Plex